• Skip to primary navigation

 Close up of a paloma cocktail in a rocks glass.

-How to Serve a Paloma Cocktail
+How to Serve a Grapefruit Paloma

 Serve your drink over ice in a rocks glass or highball glass.